How Forest Hills School District is Introducing Career Exploration to Elementary Students Using a Full K-12 Solution

 - Social skills.
 “How can you effectively communicate and listen, and create positive relationships with peers and adults?”

 “These are the three areas that guide our work.
-We do everything from teaching whole class lessons to working with small groups, to seeing students one-on-one,” says McKenzie.
+We do everything from teaching whole class lessons to working with small groups, to seeing students one-on-one,” said McKenzie. <

 “Workers around Career Town have disappeared from their jobs, causing chaos.
 They are unharmed, but they have been lured away by Ernestine McNohire, who plans to build her own community on the moon.
 It’s up to students to save the day,” reads the official description.

 “It’s posed as a game, but it also teaches them the soft skill of problem solving, which is so great.
-The kids feel a sense of empowerment and the activity helps them gain empathy too,” says McKenzie.
+The kids have a sense of empowerment and the activity helps them have empathy too,” said McKenzie.